Multiple Dirichlet Series and Shifted Convolutions: The limit as

 Now we observe that for $\hf< \sigma<2$,

-where $D_{\rm cont}(u;h,\delta)$ is as in \eqref{Dcontextend}.
-Since the double integral is absolutely convergent in $u$ and $z$, we can change the order of integration and shift the line of integration of $u$ left from $\Re \, u =2$ to $\Re \, u =c$.
-This gives us
+where $D_{\rm cts}(u;h,\delta)$ is as in \eqref{Dcontextend}.
+Since the double integral is convergent in $u$ and $z$, we can change the order of integration and shift the line of integration of $u$ left from $\Re \, u =2$ to $\Re \, u =c$.
+This gives us that

+We note that we can disregard the issue of double poles at $z=0$.
+Indeed, when we move the line of integration for $u$ near $\Re\, u = \hf-r$, we can shift the line of integration for $z$ slightly to the left of $\Re \, z =0$ into the zero-free region of $\zeta^*(1+2z)$ and then move the line for $u$ past simple poles at $u = \hf\pm z -r$.
+Once we have moved past these poles we can shift the line of integration for $z$ back to $\Re \, z=0$ without consequence.
+Furthermore, we observe the integrands of residual terms in the above expression are well-defined when $z=0$ and that these residual terms are also well-defined.

 Rewriting the above equality we get